open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

   independently, without requiring coordination with the OTEL project.
 - **Registry Accessibility**: Registries should be either private or public, allowing flexibility based on the needs of the owner.
 Registries should be accessible via a URL.
-- **Common Format**: A published registry should adhere to a common format, making it easy to consume and integrate with other registries.
+- **Common Format**: A published registry should adhere to a common packaging and format, making it easy to consume and integrate with other registries.
 - **Self-Contained**: A published registry should be self-contained and stored in a single file.
+- **Version Discoverability**: The various versions of a registry should be discoverable and accessible via a URL.
-- **Community Support Tools**: The OTEL project should provide and maintain an extensible tool, Weaver, to assist the community in creating, validating, resolving, and publishing registries.
+- **Community Support Tools**: The OTEL project should provide and maintain an extensible tool, Weaver, to assist the community in creating, validating, resolving, packaging, and publishing registries.
 Weaver should also support documentation generation and code generation for any registry.
 - **Core Policy Enforcement**: The OTEL project should establish and enforce a set of core policies (e.g., backward compatibility policies) that all registries must adhere to, ensuring consistency and reliability.
   These policies should be enforced by Weaver.
 - **Cross-Registry References**: References between different registries should be supported, facilitating interoperability and integration across various registries.
-- **Conflict Avoidance through Scoping**: A scoping mechanism should be implemented to ensure that a signal or an attribute name does not conflict with future declarations in other registries.
-Every imported registry should be scoped with a unique alias to avoid conflicts.
+- **Conflict Avoidance through Scoping**: A scoping mechanism should be implemented to ensure that a signal or attribute name does not conflict with future declarations in other registries.
+Every imported registry should be scoped with a unique name or alias to avoid conflicts.
 - **Circular Reference Handling**: Circular references between registries should be detected, reported, and rejected to prevent conflicts and maintain the integrity of the system.